Jesus Saves Sinners by the Grace of God

 is all about

 under the law.

-We affirm that wholesome same-sex relationships which are within the Biblical moral framework (committed, faithful, noncultic), honour God in conduct and expression as fully as heterosexual relationships honor God.
+We affirm that wholesome same-sex relationships and marriages which are within the biblical moral framework, committed, faithful, noncultic, honour God in conduct and expression as fully as heterosexual relationships honor God.

 Gay Flag Kiss